filecoin-project/specs/src/algorithms/post/election_post.md

 ## Surprise PoSt cleanup

 But while this means a miner will never win blocks from faked power, they won’t be penalized either when storage is lost.
 How do we ensure that the Power Table is accurate?
-Likewise, how do we onboard new power since it will not win a block unless it has at least 100TB or 10% of the network.
+Likewise, how do we onboard new power since it will not win a block unless it has at least X TB or Y % of the network.

 This is why we need PoSt surprise:

 Atop ElectionPost, a miner will be surprised with a PoSt challenge in every ProvingPeriod (~2 days).
 The ProvingPeriod resets whenever the miner publishes a PoSt (election or surprise).
 This SurprisePoSt will use a challenge drawn from the chain at the start of this recovery period.
-Its PoStProof must be a proof over the PartialTickets for all sectors a miner is storing (i.e. a miner must submit a PoStProof made up of all partialTickets for all eligible sectors, not just the winning ones on sampled sectors).
+Its PoStProof must be a proof over the PartialTickets for all sectors a miner is storing (i.e. a miner must submit a PoStProof made up of all partialTickets for all sectors in the `ProvigSet`, not just the winning ones on sampled sectors).
 For this reason a miner is incentivized to declare faults in order to successfully generate this PoStProof.

-Once challenged, a miner has a given ChallengePeriod (~2 hours) past which they, they will lose their power and a portion of their pledge collateral if they have not submitted a PoSt on chain.
+Once challenged, a miner has a given ChallengePeriod (~2 hours) past which they, they will lose all their power and a portion of their pledge collateral if they have not submitted a PoSt on chain.
+This is considered a `DetectedFault` and all sectors in the `ProvingSet` will be marked as `Failing`.
+No deal collateral will be slashed if miners can recover within the next three proving periods.
+Note that the exact amount of slashed pledge collateral is subject to change.

 Thereafter, the miner will have three more ProvingPeriods (specifically three challenges, so three ProvingPeriods on expectation) to recover their power by submitting a SurprisePoSt.
 If the miner does not do so, their sectors are permanently terminated and their storage deal collateral slashed (see the StorageMinerActor in the spec).